Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 The Keyfactor Command platform has an extension point that allows custom code to be executed after the completion of orchestrator jobs.
-This code is in the form of a .NET assembly that is installed Command server.
+This code is in the form of a .NET assembly that is installed on the Command server.
-This code receives basic information about the job (orchestrator that executed the job, job type, job identification, success or failure, etc.) and can perform whatever server-side job post-processing is desired.
+The extension receives basic information about the job (orchestrator that executed the job, job type, job identification, success or failure, etc.) and can perform whatever server-side job post-processing is desired.

-Typical use cases would be triggering external business workflow systems on success or failure of a orchestrator jobs.
+Typical use cases would be triggering external business workflow systems on success or failure of orchestrator jobs.

 This repository contains a sample job completion handler that traces out the job context information provided and demonstrates making an API call back into the Command platform.

-Job Completion Handlers were introduced in Command version 9.0, this sample has been tested with Command Version 10.3
+Job Completion Handlers were introduced in Command version 9.0.
+This sample has been tested with Command Version 10.3

 ## Getting Started